lsbravo/Keyword-Replacement_ArcPro_To_Word/README.md

 # What You Need to Get Started

 1. A Word document populated with keywords to be replaced by your intersect results.
 Keywords need to be unique and cannot contain spaces or semicolons.
-A recommended format is <<county>> for a county name lookup.
+A recommended format is <b><<county>></b> for a county name lookup.
 2. A shapefile with your single point location.
 3. Shapefiles on the polygons to be intersected (states, regions, counties).
 You will also need to know how the attribute table is formatted to map the appropriate value to the keyword in Word.

 # How It Works

-The tool will prompt you for the various inputs.
+All parameters are required.
 Make sure the Document Filepath includes the docx extension.
 The LayersToCheck portion can accept several layers.
 These must be accompanied by the name of the attribute that will be populated in Word and the keyword that will be replaced.

 ![Set Up the Parameters](https://github.com/lsbravo/Keyword-Replacement_ArcPro_To_Word/assets/121823541/675b6a65-94c7-4016-bebe-89b582d4924a)